 Anna Stokke, BSc.
 (Math, Brandon University), MSc.
 (Math, University of Manitoba), PhD (Math, University of Alberta)

 After completing my studies at the University of Alberta in 2003, I was delighted to receive a position at the University of Winnipeg in my home province of Manitoba.
-I am a mathematics researcher in combinatorial representation theory.
-I am also a passionate math professor/teacher and this is a part of my job that I love very much.
+I am a mathematics researcher, a passionate teacher and a tireless numeracy advocate.

 I became involved in math education for two reasons.
 As a math professor, I see the struggles that some of my students face and I see inadequate preparation from the K-12 system in many students.
 I am also a mother to two wonderful children.
-I have been surprised to see some of the changes in math curricula and I have found that math is not emphasized in schools as much as it should be.
+I have been surprised to see some of the changes in math curricula.
 Many parents have expressed frustration to me about this and many parents (those who can afford it) send their children to tutoring to make up for inadequacies in the system.

 When my daughter was in Grade 2, my husband Ross Stokke and I decided to start a Math Club for my daughter and some of her friends.
 This small math club eventually became the much larger non-profit organization Archimedes Math Schools!

 Since co-founding WISE Math, I have given over 70 media interviews in my role as a numeracy advocate.

 I was interviewed for CBC’s DNTO in March, 2015: Three top math tips for parents.
 I also gave an interview for parents, which can be found here (Feb.
 2015): When math doesn’t make sense: Stuff for parents.
 I appeared on CBC’s Lang and O’Leary Exchange:

 Disappointing math results , was featured in Maclean’s Magazine and on CBC’s Cross Country Checkup.